gobuffalo/docs/content/documentation/support.md

 If you are looking for support, [training](https://www.gopherguides.com/in-person-training/), or [consulting](https://www.gopherguides.com/consulting/) for your Buffalo project, the [Gopher Guides](https://www.gopherguides.com) (founded by Mark Bates - founder of Buffalo) are the official trainers and consultants for the Buffalo ecosystem.

+## Community {#community}

+The `#buffalo` Slack channel on [gophers.slack.com](https://gophers.slack.com/messages/buffalo/) is great place to ask for help from a variety of Buffalo developers and Gophers.

+In order to access the Gophers Slack, and the `#buffalo` channel, you first need to get an invitation.
+This can be done by going to [https://invite.slack.golangbridge.org/](https://invite.slack.golangbridge.org/) and requesting an invitation.

+Once you're in Slack, please join the `#buffalo` channel and say "Hello"!
+We'd love to hear from you.

+Besides the documentation itself, you can also get in touch with us on our [GitHub](https://github.com/gobuffalo/buffalo) or [Twitter](https://twitter.com/gobuffalo) accounts.

 ## Buffalo Project Audit

 Whether you are starting your first Buffalo project, or getting ready to launch one, have the [Gopher Guides](https://www.gopherguides.com) audit the code to make sure you are successful.
 Here are just some of the things an audit gets you: